erickson-figueroa/ai-real-estate-app/README.md

 ## Access and Usage

-Once the application is up and running, open your web browser and navigate to http://localhost:3000.
-You can start using the AI Real Estate Application by entering natural language queries into the search bar.
+Once the application is up and running, you can start using the AI Real Estate Application by entering natural language queries into the search bar.
 The application will process your queries and return the top property recommendations based on your criteria.

 ## Future Implementation